jueyang/jueyang.github.io/_posts/posts/2015-10-26-the-train-explains.md

 > The door closed.
 Meeting his firm eyes, I asked if he needed any help, his cello wrapped in a black casing like a whale out of water.
 “No, but thank you.”
 He claimed with a determined independence, and carried the weight of his passion up the stairs.

 The passing moments are framed with white borders, one picture after another.
-We are all but human, they say.
-And what else?
+We are nothing but human, they say.

-_The universe is born out of a singularity._
+What else? _The universe was born out of a singularity._

 ---